Bulk and turbulent gas motions in the interacting galaxy cluster Abell 3395 South observed with XRISM: Discussion

 The measured bulk velocity represents only the line-of-sight component of the three-dimensional gas motion; the true relative velocity between the interacting subclusters may therefore be larger.
 A substantial fraction of the merger-driven motion could lie in the plane of the sky.
 We searched for spatial variations in the bulk velocity by dividing the Resolve field of view into two subregions.
 Although the best-fit velocities differ, the statistical significance of the difference is low given the limited photon statistics and PSF mixing, and no robust velocity gradient can be established.

-On larger scales, the median redshifts of A3395S and A3395N differ by $\Delta z \simeq 0.0029$ (table~2), corresponding to a line-of-sight velocity difference of $\Delta v_{\rm los} \simeq 830\pm40~{\rm km\,s^{-1}}$.
-Together with the X-ray-emitting band between A3395S and A3395S \citep{Reiprich21}, this suggests that the ongoing interaction has a significant line-of-sight component.
+On larger scales, the median redshifts of A3395S and A3395N differ by $\Delta z \simeq 0.0029$ (table~2), corresponding to a line-of-sight velocity difference of $\Delta v_{\rm los} \simeq 830~{\rm km\,s^{-1}}$.
+Together with the X-ray-emitting band between A3395S and A3395N \citep{Reiprich21}, this suggests that the ongoing interaction has a significant line-of-sight component.
 In such a configuration, the intracluster gas may lag behind the collisionless galaxy and dark matter components, as expected in merging systems with a non-negligible line-of-sight merger geometry.

 The combination of a finite bulk velocity and a low turbulent velocity provides an important constraint on the dynamical state of the core.
 Following \citet{Zhuravleva12}, the ratio between the line-of-sight bulk velocity and the turbulent velocity dispersion, $u_{\rm los}/\sigma_{\rm los}$, serves as an indicator of the dominant spatial scale of gas motions.
-For the full Resolve field of view, we obtain $u_{\rm los}/\sigma_{\rm los} \simeq 2$, implying that the kinetic energy in the core is dominated by coherent, large-scale motions rather than small-scale turbulence.
+For the full Resolve field of view, we obtain $u_{\rm los}/\sigma_{\rm los} \simeq 2$.
+However, this ratio alone does not uniquely determine the dominant physical scale of gas motions, as its interpretation depends on the underlying velocity structure and, in particular, on its radial behavior \citep{Zhuravleva12}.
+Recent XRISM results for the Coma cluster show that a similar ratio, together with a velocity gradient and weak radial variation of the velocity dispersion, can be explained by merger-driven large-scale motions in an early phase \citep{Zhang26}.
+While our single-pointing observation does not allow us to assess such radial trends, the measured value is broadly consistent with a scenario in which a significant fraction of the kinetic energy resides in coherent, large-scale motions.
+A more quantitative interpretation will require comparisons with tailored numerical simulations that reproduce the specific dynamical state of the A3395 system.

 These results suggest that A3395S is in an early-to-intermediate merger stage, where large-scale gas motions are already present but the turbulent cascade has not yet fully developed.
 Although projection effects and limited photon statistics prevent a detailed reconstruction of the three-dimensional merger geometry, the XRISM measurements demonstrate that bulk motions and turbulence can be decoupled in interacting clusters.